-Take the chance to join us for a great day packed with lectures, practical examples and demonstrations by international power supply experts.
+Take the chance to join us for a great day packed with lectures, practical examples and demonstrations by international experts.
 On the evening prior the symposium you are invited to join our "Open Lab" after work measuring event.

 Open Lab: Wednesday, April 25th, 15:00 - 19:00